eelcohn/ZehnderComfoair/README.md

 |  13   	| 1 byte	|`0x00`     	| |
 |  14-15 	| 2 bytes |         	  | 16-bit CRC	|

-For the official RF remote control the power is always `0x03`, but you can use custom values like `0x01` or `0x02` as well.
+For the official RF remote control the speed is always `0x03`, but you can use custom values like `0x01` or `0x02` as well.
 Or `0x04` in case of a Timer RF control.
 Duration is always `0x0A` (10) or `0x1E` (30) for the official ZRF, but this is customizable as well.

 #### Command 0x04: Current network address ?